utahpython/utahpython.github.com/locations.md

 ## Locations

-Utah Python a number of different meetups around Utah.
+Utah Python hosts a number of different meetups around the state.

 ### Salt Lake City